It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 It really is.

-Apparently this guy does.
+Apparently, this guy does.

-Apparently he's walking around there ready to be offended with the fact that he's this or that.
+Apparently, he's walking around there ready to be offended with the fact that he's this or that.

 You know, there's certain things that men not get offended about, they should get mad at.

-But the greeting card thing I have to agree with you.
+But the greeting card thing, I have to agree with you.

-It just it just ends up as trash.
+It just ends up as trash.

 Thank you.